 Procedures that use WALANT

-The procedure is performed by injecting lidocaine with epinephrine into the planned operative region.
-Therefore, this limits bleeding and is safe and effective, including when used in the hand and fingers.
-A tourniquet, which can be painful for the patient, is not needed.
+The procedure begins by injecting lidocaine with epinephrine into the operative region.
+Therefore, this limits bleeding and is safe and effective, including in the hand and fingers.
 The procedure can be performed in the operating room, but in many instances in the clinic setting.
 This has been shown in multiple studies to lead to greater patient satisfaction and convenience.
 Watch this VIDEO on why hand pain can’t wait for care.